Erasmus+ Blended Intensive Programmes – BIPCopyright: © Palacky-Universität Olomouc

 - Short, intensive and joint mobility curricula and activities

-- Both students and University staff can participate in the period of study abroad
+- Both students and University staff can participate and improve their skills by taking part in in the period of study abroad

 - Students are awarded a minimum of 3 ECTS credits

-How can I participate in a BIP abroad?
+How can students and staff participate in a BIP abroad and receive Erasmus+ funding?

-What funding will I receive for participating in a BIP abroad?
+What funding will students receive for participating in a BIP abroad?

 Does the BIP affect other Erasmus stays?